truecharts/public/charts/stable/minecraft-java/docs/community-guide.md

+---
-# Minecraft Java Community Guide
+title: Minecraft Java Community Guide
+---

 ⚠️ **Warning This guide contains information that uses Advanced/Expert settings.
 As a result this will be outside the scope of support!** ⚠️